f5devcentral/f5-big-iq-lab/docs/class6/module5/lab3.rst

 8. The conflict resolution window opens.
 Notice the profile HTTP ``silo-lab-http-profile`` is not showing anymore.
    Select **Create Version** option for all the remaining default profiles.
 The remaining conflicts are due to default changes in profiles across different TMOS versions.
-The **Version Sepcific Defaults** feature was added in a previous BIG-IQ release to deal with these sorts of conflicts.
-BIG-IQ will store different defualt values for each version of SW starting with whats been imported originally as the default.
+The **Version Specific Defaults** feature was added in a previous BIG-IQ release to deal with these sorts of conflicts.
+BIG-IQ will store different default values for each version of SW starting with whats been imported originally as the default.
 Next click **Continue** and if prompted click **Resolve** to address the version specific default conflicts.